 2. Source Control or Version Control System

 Source control is used to store code and if you want to become a coder or software developer, you must know version control tools like Git and SVN.

 By the way, you should put some effort into learning Git well, and you should be comfortable with advanced version control concepts like branching and merging as well as the tool itself using both the command line and GUI.

 For beginners, The GitHub Ultimate: Master Git and GitHub is a good place to start with.

-There is not a single day when I have not used a text editor while working as programmers.
+There is not a single day when I have not used a text editor while working as programmer.
 It’s one of the essential tools even for non-programmers and anyone who works with computers.

-I have mostly used NotePad on Windows and VI in Linux, but you have a lot of choices available in terms of advanced editors like Sublime and NotePad++, which provides IDE-like functionalities.
+I have mostly used NotePad on Windows and VI in Linux, but you have a lot of choices available in terms of advanced editors like Sublime and NotePad++, which provide IDE-like functionalities.

 I suggest you spend some time learning your favorite editor and keyboard shortcuts, productivity tips are something you can learn.
 If you like Sublime then Sublime Text for Rapid Web Development is a good course to learn such things.

-The modern IDE is the single most important tool for any programmers.
-For C, C++, and C# programmer, the choice is clear: Visual Studio.
+The modern IDE is the single most important tool for any programmer.
+For C, C++, and C# programmers, the choice is clear: Visual Studio.
 And for Python developers, Jupiter Notebook is getting better and better every day.

 While Eclipse is my favorite, IntelliJ IDEA is probably the most powerful of them.
 If you happen to be an IntelliJ IDEA fan, then I suggest you go through IntelliJ IDEA Tricks to Boost Productivity for Java Devs to learn your IDE better.